Sequent Computer Systems: Balance

 Sequent's first computer systems were the Balance 8000 (released in 1984) and Balance 21000 (released in 1986).
 Both models were based on 10 MHz National Semiconductor NS32032 processors, each with a small write-through cache connected to a common memory to form a shared memory system.
 The Balance 8000 supported up to 6 dual-processor boards for a total maximum of 12 processors.
 The Balance 21000 supported up to 15 dual-processor boards for a total maximum of 30 processors.

 The systems ran a modified version of 4.2BSD Unix the company called DYNIX, for DYNamic unIX.
 The machines were designed to compete with the DEC VAX-11/780, with all of their inexpensive processors available to run any process.
 In addition the system included a series of libraries that could be used by programmers to develop applications that could use more than one processor at a time.

 Symmetry

 Their next series was the Intel 80386-based Symmetry, released in 1987.
 Various models supported between 2 and 30 processors, using a new copy-back cache and a wider 64-bit memory bus.
 1991's Symmetry 2000 models added multiple SCSI boards, and were offered in versions with from one to six Intel 80486 processors.
-The next year they added the VMEbus based Symmetry 2000/x50 with faster CPUs.
+The next year it added the VMEbus based Symmetry 2000/x50 with faster CPUs.